 It may be easier (but certainly not easy) to get your way with the three main credit bureaus.
 However, it’s important to remember that even if you are successful, the records will remain at the court.

 There are three primary public records that you will contend with on your credit reports.
-Those are bankruptcy, civil judgements, and tax liens.
+Those are bankruptcy, civil judgments, and tax liens.

 Do you have a bogus bankruptcy on your report?
 First, you need to contact the court and ask them for a written statement that verifies you did not have a bankruptcy on file.